How to Transfer Student Loans to a Different Lender

 Refinancing as Transferring

 Furthermore, a Direct Consolidation Loan doesn’t typically result in an interest rate savings — it has a fixed interest rate for the life of the loan, calculated as the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest one-eighth of one percent.
-So consolidation is not usually a way to save money on interest payments, but is more an option to streamline repayment—one loan means only one check to write each month.
+Consolidation is not usually a way to save money on interest payments, but is more an option to streamline repayment—one loan means only one payment to make each month.

 Private lenders will typically do a credit check, which includes personal financial details like income and credit histories, and could be a potential drawback for students who may not have much of either.
 Students might have a tougher time qualifying for a loan on their own with that requirement, and a cosigner may be required on the loan.